Hal Blumenfeld

-Hal Blumenfeld (born March 28, 1962) is a Professor of Neurology, Neuroscience, and Neurosurgery at Yale University.
-He is an expert on brain mechanisms of consciousness and on altered consciousness in epilepsy.
-As director of the Yale Clinical Neuroscience Imaging Center (CNIC) he leads multi-disciplinary research and is also well known for his teaching contributions in neuroanatomy and clinical neuroscience.
+Hal Blumenfeld (born March 28, 1962) is a professor of neurology, neuroscience, and neurosurgery at Yale University.
+His focus is on brain mechanisms of consciousness and on altered consciousness in epilepsy.
+As director of the Yale Clinical Neuroscience Imaging Center, he leads multi-disciplinary research and is also well known for his teaching contributions in neuroanatomy and clinical neuroscience.

 Biography

-Blumenfeld was born in California, grew up in New York and began his career in Bioelectrical Engineering at Harvard University (1984).
-His passion for science would lead him to Columbia University where, working with Eric Kandel and Steven Siegelbaum, he obtained his PhD (1990) in Physiology and Cellular Biophysics and his MD (1992).
-He completed his internal medicine internship at Columbia Presbyterian Medical Center(1993) and entered the field of neurology completing a three-year residency program at Massachusetts General Hospital in Boston (1996).
-He then completed his fellowship in Epilepsy working with Susan and Dennis Spencer and with David McCormick at Yale University's School of Medicine.
+Blumenfeld was born in California, grew up in New York, and began his career in Bio-electrical Engineering at Harvard University (1984).
+His passion for science would lead him to Columbia University, where, working with Eric Kandel and Steven Siegelbaum, he obtained his PhD (1990) in Physiology and Cellular Biophysics and his MD (1992).
+He completed his internal medicine internship at Columbia Presbyterian Medical Center(1993) and entered the field of neurology, completing a three-year residency program at Massachusetts General Hospital in Boston (1996).
+He then completed his fellowship at Yale University's School of Medicine.

-The main goal of Blumenfeld's career has been to understand the processes of diminished consciousness in seizures, enable recovery of mental function during and after seizures, and to advance treatments thereby improving the lives of people living with epilepsy.
-His laboratory explores the brain when consciousness is impaired by epileptic seizures using advanced brain imaging methods, electrical measurements and testing of behavior.
-By understanding the processes of awareness, attention and arousal Blumenfeld hopes to restore normal consciousness to patients with epilepsy and other brain disorders.